 Talked with Linday Thompson from Baltimore CityLab about a redevelopment zone along Central Avenue.
 She would like to have my school in the charter school in that area, which is a K-12 charter school.

-Interesting talks with Neekta Khorsand from Thread and Neil Roseman from Hopkins Carey School of Business.
-Will comment more later.
+Interesting talks with Neekta Khorsand from Thread and Neil Klienberg from Hopkins Carey School of Business.

 Talked to Jim Brennan at BCPS and asked him how detailed Michael Thomas needed the information for the initial presentation to principals about the school-within-a-school (he said that he didn't understand my email, so perhaps was over-written); sent an email to Will Holman at Open Works about a possible collaboration, and contacted the Design School to let them know that email@example.com was bouncing.

 Went to BCPS Board meeting; saw presentation from Heart of America Foundation about the renovations they've been able to do in city schools.
 (Possible organization for our students to work with?)
-Recommended to JD Merrill they contact Black & Desker as a sponsor.
+Recommended to JD Merrill with Heart of AMerica that they contact Black & Decker as a sponsor.
 New Board chair Cheryl Casciani asked if the companies servicing school's generators and pumps could have their contracts include training for students, another possible cert for us.
 Spoke with the COO for the schools, J. Keith Scroggins, and he recommended that the students learn estimating.
 Question: Could Teach for America provide suitable teachers?
 Could BIFF Energy solar farm provide jobs?

 What continues to strike me is how powerful, smart, and dedicated to the success of the students everyone I have met in the school system is.
 I look at what I pay in property taxes and I would pay that just to support these people.
 Given that progress isn't linear, I would predict that in the next five years there is a massive improvement in school results based on the energy being put in.